carpentries/instructor-training/_episodes/20-checkout.md

 you may view any responses by the maintainers.

 ### What Comes Next?

-If you submit your own contribution, keep an eye on your GitHub notifications in case the Maintainers have follow-up questions or requests.
-That being said, also keep in mind that Carpentries lesson Maintainers, like Instructors, are mostly volunteers!
+If you submit your own contribution, be sure to send an email with a link to [checkout@carpentries.org](mailto: checkout@carpentries.org).
+Pay attention to GitHub notifications in case the Maintainers or others have follow-up questions or requests.
+However, also keep in mind that Carpentries lesson Maintainers, like Instructors, are mostly volunteers!
 Some repositories are vigorously maintained; others may have slower response times.
-Do not take it personally if your contribution does not get a prompt response!
+Do not take it personally if your contribution does not get a prompt response.
-**Your contribution does not need to be accepted in order for you to become an Instructor**.
+**Your contribution does not need to be reviewed or accepted in order for you to become an Instructor**.

 ## 2. Community Discussion